Deploy Folding Table of contents

 Pros and Cons of Slow Sugars for Pre-Workout Fuel

 When it comes to pre-workout fuel, slow sugars can provide sustained energy over a longer period of time.
 Slow sugars, such as those found in fruits and vegetables, release energy slowly, keeping blood sugar levels steady and providing energy for a longer period of time.
 This can be beneficial for athletes who are looking to sustain their energy throughout a workout.
-On the other hand, consuming too much slow sugar before exercise can leave you sluggish and reduce performance.
+On the other hand, consuming too much slow sugar before exercise can leave you feeling sluggish and reduce performance.

 Experts Analyze the Benefits of Eating Slow Sugars Before Exercise